joeperpetua/debug-extractor/README.md

 - Cannot properly open SRM debug files.
 - Cannot change default extraction path (C:\\tickets\\).
 - Debug files bigger than 400MB could freeze the program for a few seconds.
+- If the original .dat file name contains a space, 7zip will fail to extract it, please be aware of the original file name until the issue is solved in the next version.
-- Name of ticket cannot contain the following:
+- Name given to the ticket cannot contain the following:
   - Spaces ( )
   - Double quotes (")
+  - Forward - Backward slash (/ \\)
+  - Greater and less signs (< >)
+  - Opening - Closing question mark (¿ ?)

 ## The basics
 The functioning of this program is very simple: Extract and Open.